ANALYTICS SOLUTIONS2025-12-31

 This trend has also been mirrored by phone makers in the past five years, with major mobile manufacturers like Apple and Samsung integrating electronic payment services into their phones, and many banks now offering mobile banking apps.
 So in what ways is m-commerce shaking up the way we do business?

-One of the key effects m-commerce has seen is the increased focus on app development.
+One of the key effects of m-commerce has been the increased focus on app development.
 M-commerce has also changed the nature of many e-commerce websites.

-With an increased emphasis by customers on the convenience of mobile platform usage, online retailers like Amazon and eBay have begun to assign more resources to optimize the mobile experience for customers.
+With customers increasingly prioritizing the convenience of mobile platforms, online retailers like Amazon and eBay have begun allocating more resources to optimize the mobile experience.

-In the case of Amazon, the process for finding associated items and for checking out must be streamlined to shorten the amount of time the user spends waiting for each page to load and reducing the likelihood of users closing the app before a purchase is completed.
+For Amazon, streamline the processes for finding associated items and checking out to reduce the time users spend waiting for each page to load and the likelihood of them closing the app before a purchase is completed.

-Once a user closes the application, the likelihood they will end up making the purchase is very remote.
+Once a user closes the application, the likelihood that they will make the purchase is very low.

-eBay, on the other hand, is maximizing the mobile friendliness of their website so that users are encouraged to use their mobile devices to access, and more importantly use eBay’s services.
+eBay, on the other hand, is maximizing the mobile friendliness of its website so that users are encouraged to access it on mobile devices and, more importantly, use eBay’s services.

-This is achieved in a few key ways: First, adjusting items when setting up web pages so that the important qualities such as the search bar, options bar, and item description are rearranged to better depict and allow access to the most relevant parts of the shopping experience without losing the fundamental appearance and feel of the desktop website.
-See the image below as an example of an improved look and feel.
+This is achieved in a few key ways: First, adjusting items when setting up web pages so that the essential qualities, such as the search bar, options bar, and item description, are rearranged to better depict and allow access to the most relevant parts of the shopping experience without losing the fundamental appearance and feel of the desktop website.

 Making m-commerce work for you

-The answer to that question differs based on what is the industry of your company.
+The answer to that question depends on your company's industry.

 Using m-commerce as a company with tangible products

-The field of m-commerce offers major ways for businesses that sell tangible products to step up their advertising game by improving customer accessibility.
+The field of m-commerce offers primary ways for businesses that sell tangible products to enhance their advertising by improving customer access.

 With m-commerce, the legwork and physical presence of staff required when selling products can be reduced and streamlined by adopting some of the new options a mobile platform offers.

 If you are an airline, for example, you can succeed by investing in mobile ticketing.
-With mobile ticketing, your customers use an app on their phones to buy a ticket, receive a boarding pass always include their loyalty number, improving up their overall travel experience, by reducing friction.
+With mobile ticketing, your customers use an app on their phones to buy a ticket, receive a boarding pass, and always include their loyalty number, improving their overall travel experience by reducing friction.

 Meanwhile, airlines need lesser staff and can count on automation to limit access to 1 person per ticket.
 This means the airline can focus its’ staff on providing superior customer service.
 Faster ticketing, boarding, and better customer service mean happy customers, and happy customers mean more business.

-In poorer parts of the world, access to phones with SMS, Twitter, Whatsapp, etc. have provided benefits of eCommerce to all sections of society.
-The village women in India routinely use SMS messages to sell eggs, vegetables, clothes to customers.
+In poorer parts of the world, access to phones with SMS, Twitter, WhatsApp, etc. has provided the benefits of e-commerce to all sections of society.
+The village women in India routinely use SMS messages to sell eggs, vegetables, and clothes to customers.

-Exchange of pictures of the product, price negotiations, and delivery receipts are all done via SMS.
-This brings to the surface a huge amount of cash business that was never tracked by the taxman.
+Exchange of product pictures, price negotiations, and delivery receipts are all done via SMS.
+This brings to the surface a massive amount of cash business that the taxman never tracked.

-Where previously companies sent out offers and promotions that were nationally available, m-commerce allows companies to geofence the customer and send offers and promotions that are specially tailored to be relevant to that user’s interests and location; Adding the geolocation as an element to the segmentation scheme the relevancy of the offer increases thereby improving the chance of a conversion.
+Whereas previously companies sent out nationally available offers and promotions, m-commerce allows companies to geofence customers and send offers and promotions tailored to that user’s interests and location.
+Adding geolocation as an element to the segmentation scheme increases the offer's relevance, thereby improving the chance of conversion.

 Further, tracking and adding the response to the offer in future campaigns creates a virtuous cycle of improved customer loyalty and increased revenue predictability.